Tasks

 Multilingual ASR models can convert audio inputs with multiple languages into transcripts.
 Some multilingual ASR models include language identification blocks to improve the performance.

 The use of Multilingual ASR has become popular, the idea of maintaining just a single model for all language can simplify the production pipeline.
-Take a look at this model to get an idea on how 56 languages can be processed by a single model.
+Take a look at Whisper to get an idea on how 100+ languages can be processed by a single model.

 Inference

-The Hub contains over 500 ASR models that you can use right away by trying out the widgets directly in the browser or calling the models as a service using the Inference API.
-Here is a simple code snippet to do exactly this:
+The Hub contains over 17,000 ASR models that you can test right away in your browser using the model page widgets.
+You can also use any model as a service using the Serverless Inference API.
+We also support libraries such as transformers, speechbrain, NeMo and espnet via the Serverless Inference API.
+Here's a simple code snippet to run inference:

 import json